adityac94/conceptqa_vip/README.md

 **²University of Pennsylvania, USA, `{ryanckh, vidalr} <at> seas.upenn.edu`**

-Official repository for code to accompany the paper [Bootstrapping Variational Information Pursuit with Large Language and Vision Models for Interpretable Image Classification (ICLR 2024)](https://openreview.net/forum?id=9bmTbVaA2A&noteId=IzZAQqhXHg).
+Official code to accompany the paper [Bootstrapping Variational Information Pursuit with Large Language and Vision Models for Interpretable Image Classification (ICLR 2024)](https://openreview.net/forum?id=9bmTbVaA2A&noteId=IzZAQqhXHg).